DataDog/dd-sdk-android/docs/configure_rum_android_sdk.md

 ### Custom Actions

-In addition to [tracking actions automatically][5], you can also track specific custom user actions (taps, clicks, scrolls, etc.) with `RumMonitor#addUserAction`.
+In addition to [tracking actions automatically][5], you can also track specific custom user actions (such as taps, clicks, and scrolls) with `RumMonitor#addUserAction`.
 For continuous action tracking (for example, tracking a user scrolling a list), use `RumMonitor#startUserAction` and `RumMonitor#stopUserAction`.

 {{< tabs >}}
 {{% tab "Kotlin" %}}